16 Most Stunning Sedona Sunset Spots in Arizona 2026

 How do I get to the reflection pool in Sedona?

-Oak Creek near the Red Rock creates the reflection pool.
-Take the Midgley Bridge Trail, then turn right to Huckaby Trail, which leads to Oak Creek.
+Oak Creek near the Red Rock creates a reflection pool.
+Take the Midgley Bridge Trail, then turn right onto Huckaby Trail, which leads to Oak Creek.

 Is Devil’s Bridge better at sunrise or sunset?

-Both sunrise and sunset are the most preferred time to visit Devil’s Bridge.
+Both sunrise and sunset are the most preferred times to visit Devil’s Bridge.
 But the view during sunrise is even better than at sunset.
-The sun’s rays slowly illuminate the desert and create an incredible view.
+The sun’s rays slowly illuminate the desert, creating an incredible view.

 Is Cathedral Rock good for sunrise?

-Cathedral Rock can be easily considered the best hike in Sedona.
+Cathedral Rock is easily the best hike in Sedona.
 Its sunrise view is as beautiful as its sunset.